brendangregg/p1bench/README.md

 This is intended to be used before other benchmark tests, to investigate CPU and memory variation.
 This helps you better interpret the results of any microbenchmark test, by characterizing variance that will sway results.

-Let's say you wanted to do a 500 ms CPU benchmark of gzip performance: p1bench can be run with a 500 ms interval to show what baseline variation you may see, based on a simple spin loop, before running the more complex gzip microbenchmark.
+Let's say you wanted to do a 500 ms CPU benchmark of gzip performance: p1bench can be run with a 500 ms interval to show what baseline variation you may see, based on a simple spin loop, before running a more complex gzip microbenchmark.

 p1bench can also be run in a mode (-m) to test memory variation.